messa/baq/README.md

 - scripting & automation friendly – no interactive prompts
 - easy installation (not a single static binary unfortunately, but any distribution-default Python should suffice)
 - suitable for backing up terabytes of database backups (with a lot of multi-gigabyte files)
+- able to work with disk devices, LVM volumes and snapshots

 What this project does NOT do (at least right now)